Rejood/Supply_Data_Analysis_byExcel/README.md

 ●	Fields:

-●	Date – date + hour for which the row of data is presented ●	Active drivers – number of active drivers (any level of activity) available during time period ●	Online (h) – total supply hours that were available during time period ●	Has booking (h) – total hours during which drivers had a client booking (any state) ●	Waiting for booking (h) – total hours which drivers spent waiting for booking ●	Busy (h) – total hours which drivers were not available to take orders in ● Hours per active driver – average number of hours each driver was online during time period ●	Rides per online hour – aka RPH – avg. finished trips per online hour during period ●	Finished Rides – number of finished trips during period ●	Note the data is sorted with more recent data first ●	Note that is time period has 0 values in all columns, it would be skipped (no row)
+●	Date – date + hour for which the row of data is presented

+●	Active drivers – number of active drivers (any level of activity) available during time period

+●	Online (h) – total supply hours that were available during time period

+●	Has booking (h) – total hours during which drivers had a client booking (any state)

+●	Waiting for booking (h) – total hours which drivers spent waiting for booking

+●	Busy (h) – total hours which drivers were not available to take orders

+● Hours per active driver – average number of hours each driver was online during time period

+●	Rides per online hour – aka RPH – avg. finished trips per online hour during period

+●	Finished Rides – number of finished trips during period

+●	Note the data is sorted with more recent data first

+●	Note that is time period has 0 values in all columns, it would be skipped (no row)

 Sample Demand data info (Hourly OverviewSearch.csv) Shows how many people saw a car in the app when setting the pickup marker on the map.
 If you saw a car at one point and did not see a car later, you are counted in both columns in that period.

 Details:

 ●	The data is from the same period as Supply data above.

 ●	Fields:

-●	Date – date + hour for which the row of data is presented ●	People saw 0 cars (unique) – number of users who didn’t not see a car.
+●	Date – date + hour for which the row of data is presented

+●	People saw 0 cars (unique) – number of users who didn’t not see a car.

 ●	People saw +1 cars (unique) – number of users who saw a car.

 ●	Coverage Ratio (unique) – % of users who saw the car.

-●	Note the data is sorted with more recent data first ●	Note that is time period has 0 values in all columns, it would be skipped (no row)
+●	Note the data is sorted with more recent data first

+●	Note that is time period has 0 values in all columns, it would be skipped (no row)